gitlabhq/gitlabhq/doc/user/admin_area/settings/continuous_integration.md

 The default expiration time of the [job artifacts][art-yml] can be set in the Admin area of your GitLab instance.
 The syntax of duration is described in [artifacts:expire_in][duration-syntax].
 The default is `30 days`.
 Note that this setting is set for each job.
-Set it to 0 if you don't want default expiration.
+Set it to `0` if you don't want default expiration.
+The default unit is in seconds.

 1. Go to **Admin area > Settings** (`/admin/application_settings`).